-A side note – like all things in WordPress, your designer could have installed a page editor plugin which looks completely different to the page above.
-You’ll need to find out what page editor the website is using and search to edit page names within that.
+A side note – a web designer could have installed a page editor plugin that looks completely different to the image above.
+You’ll need to find out what page editor is used.

-A URL is the full domain name, parent category and title of the page that you see in the browser address bar as you move through a website.
+A URL is the full domain name, parent category and name of the page.
+You’ll see the URL in a browser address bar, they change as you move through a website.

 Creating a title and a slug

 When a WordPress page or post is created, the original title of the page becomes the slug.
-Unless the creator changes that.
+Unless edited.

 Pretty permalinks in WordPress

-A pretty URL or pretty permalink is one that can be understood by humans.
-Page rank can be helped if they also correspond to the title and the content of the page.
+A pretty URL or pretty permalink is one that is understood by humans.
+Page rank is helped when it corresponds to the title and the content of the page.

-When I say joining words I mean connectives (prepositions, conjunctions and adverbs) – words such as “the, a, in, and, to, because, therefore” – words that join or form sentences.
-They are also known as linking words but I like to use joining because link means so much more on the web.
-I digress.
+Side note: By ‘joining words’ I mean connectives (prepositions, conjunctions and adverbs) – words such as “the, a, in, and, to, because, therefore” – words that join or form sentences.
+They are also known as linking words but I like to use joining because ‘link’ means so much on the internet.

 Cautions to take when editing a slug in WordPress